 Animal Science 434 - 3/12/98

-I. The Site of Spermatogenesis and the Functional Cell Types Participating (Fig. 1).
+I. The Site of Spermatogenesis and the Functional Cell Types Participating (see the lecture).

 Spermatogenesis is the process of producing sperm with half the number of chromosomes (hapliod) as somatic cells.
 The process of spermatogenesis then allows the recombination of male and female haploid gametes at fertilization.
 This provides genetic contributions from both parents without increasing the number of chromosomes each generation.
 Spermatogenesis occurs in medullary sex cords which are called seminiferous tubules (totaling about 3 miles in length in the bull).

 1) The germ cells progress first from the diploid to haploid state and then change shape to become spermatozoa.

 2) The Sertoli cells which may also be called "sustentacular cells or nurse cells" provide:

 II.
 Spermatogenesis in the Sexually Mature Male

 A. The gametogenic function of the testes is to produce the male gametes or spermatozoa.
 This process is termed, spermatogenesis.
 The sites of spermatozoa production are the seminiferous tubules.
 The spermatozoa originate from precursor cells that are called spermatogonia, and these cells line the basement membrane of the seminiferous tubule.
 Spermatogenesis can be divided into three portions: